Food Pocketing in Kids: Why they do it and how to prevent food stuffing

 How do I teach my child to chew and swallow food instead of pocketing food?

-- You can work on certain exercises with food to teach different bite sizes.
-Talk about small bites (“mouse size”) and demonstrate, if your child tends to take too-large bites and stuff their mouth.
+- You can work on specific exercises with food to teach different bite sizes.
+Talk about small bites (“mouse size”) and demonstrate if your child tends to take too-large bites and stuff their mouth.

 - Use a mirror and ask your child to check their mouth between bites.
-This will increase oral awareness so they can actually see if their mouth is empty or still has food in it.
+This will increase oral awareness so they can see if their mouth is empty or still has food.

-If food pocketing is lasting for months, you might want to check with an occupational therapist to see if your child has oral motor concerns or sensory issues.
-Feeding therapy might be useful.
+If food pocketing lasts for months, you might want to check with an occupational therapist to see if your child has oral motor concerns or sensory issues.
+Feeding therapy might be helpful.

-But for most children, pocketing food or stuffing food will be a temporary phase.
+But for most children, pocketing food or stuffing food will be temporary.
 You can deal with it for a short time using the tips above until it passes.